Papua New Guinea national rugby sevens team

 The Papua New Guinea national rugby sevens team competes in the Pacific Games, Commonwealth Games, Challenger Series and the Oceania Sevens.
-They finished third in 2009 and fourth in 2010, 2015 and 2016 in the Oceania Sevens.
+They finished third in 2009 and fourth in 2010, 2015, 2016 and 2023 in the Oceania Sevens.
+They missed out on a maiden Olympic spot after being defeated by Samoa 24-0 in the 2023 Oceania 7s Olympic Playoff.